0xPolygonMiden/examples/playground/src/markdown/Explainer.md

 ### Run a program

 You can create a program and run it.
 There will be no proof generated which is much faster.
 Every program that successfully executes can also be proven, so I suggest using this functionality when hacking around.
-<br><br>You can also try providing different inputs values to understand program execution in different examples by seeing the changes in the related output.
+<br><br>You can also try providing different input values and see their effect in the output to understand respective examples.
 <br>For that, you can use the input area at the bottom of the coding environment.
 It provides two modes of input:
 <br><br>FORM - to provide input in plain text
 <br><img width="706" alt="image" src="https://github.com/gubloon/examples/assets/7201911/258c7c4a-84ff-4663-b718-255f743e5d6f">